Appalachian Trail – Crater Lake to Blue Mountain

 Watch if using Google directions as it might keep changing the route to an area outside of the park, with no way of connecting to the parking lot.

 Notes!
 Skyline Drive and therefore access to Crater Lake parking lot is closed seasonally.
 There is a gate just beyond the Blue Mountain Lakes parking lot.
 Winter closure is generally from Jan 1 to Apr 15.
-From late May until mid-October it’s closed from dusk on Fridays until Noon on Mondays.
+It is also closed weekends from May 21 to October 2.
 Be sure to check the park site or Facebook page for current status, or call the park.

 If Skyline Drive is closed: A hiker lot is on Blue Mountain Lakes Rd to access Blue Mountain Lake Trail and area.
 The trails connect to Hemlock Pond and Crater Lake for an alternate hike.